klaarnut/user-docs/en/easy-website-seo.md

-# Easy Website SEO and Meta Tag
+# Easy Website SEO and Meta tag

 ## Make your website found on google